 - When does the Affordable Housing Grant Review Committee meet, when are their 'regularly scheduled meetings'?
 At this time and because this is a new grant, it has not been decided when the Affordable Housing Grant Review Committee will convene on a regular basis.
 Notification as to when the Affordable Housing Grant Review Committee will meet shall be forthcoming.

 - May I request to know who the Director has appointed to sit on the Affordable Housing Grant Review Committee (both staff and non-staff members if applicable).
 I understand that no lobbying is allowed, but I would like to know who will be reviewing the applications.
 As of 9/14/2016, the Director of Health and Human Services does not have a complete list of appointments.
 Once the list of appointees is complete, it will be distributed to the grant applicants.

 - Who is the 'contact person for this application'?
-If you have any questions concerning the grant, you may contact the Housing and Community Services Manager, Joseph Cone, at (904) 827-6898 or via email at email@example.com.
+If you have any questions concerning the grant, you may contact the Housing and Community Development Manager, Joseph Cone, at (904) 827-6898 or via email at firstname.lastname@example.org.

 - The evaluation process indicates that the BCC will approve applications and then instruct staff to prepare a grant agreement for the Board's “future consideration,” does that mean that the Board can change their decision after the Nov.
 1 decision?
 Yes.
 The Board always has the right to not enter into an agreement at any time.
 No agreement should be considered finalized until the Board executes a contract with an agency.
 The intent of getting the Board's approval of applications is to allow the Board to review the projects with staff and allow the Board to instruct staff to prepare an agreement.